Yellowstone Caldera: Geologic setting

-Structure of calderas
+The Yellowstone Plateau also lies along the northeastern margin of the extensional Basin and Range Province.
+Regional extension has accompanied the migration of volcanism toward Yellowstone and contributes to the active fault systems surrounding the plateau, including major normal faults north and south of the caldera.
+Regional extension persists across the volcanic field.
+Lidar mapping identified more than 1,000 extensional fault scarps across the Yellowstone Caldera and interpreted a north–south zone as kinematically linking the Teton Fault and East Gallatin fault systems.

+The ultimate origin of the Yellowstone hotspot remains debated.
+Proposed explanations include upper-mantle processes related to the subducted Farallon plate, including slab rollback, rifting, and small-scale mantle convection, as well as deeper-mantle mechanisms.
+An alternative model invokes a long-lived mantle plume, potentially also related to emplacement of the Columbia River Basalt Group.
+Seismic tomography has imaged a broad thermal anomaly extending through the mantle beneath Yellowstone, which has been interpreted as supporting a deep-mantle origin.

+Volcanic landforms

+The present landscape of the Yellowstone Plateau reflects overlapping caldera structures, resurgent uplift, thick lava flows, and subsequent modification by faulting, hydrothermal activity, glaciation, and erosion.

+Caldera structures

-The northern and eastern extent of the first-cycle caldera are unknown due to burial, although it likely reached into the third-cycle caldera, perhaps east of the Central Plateau.
-The Huckleberry Ridge Tuff in the Red Mountains is interpreted as thick intracaldera fill of the Island Park Caldera, and Big Bend Ridge at the southwestern edge of the volcanic plateau is inferred to be part of its caldera wall.
-A fault along the Snake River and Glade Creek, bounding the northern end of Teton Range and Huckleberry Ridge, is also thought to be part of the Island Park ring-fault.
-It is not known whether any of the first-cycle caldera segments was resurgent.
+The first-cycle caldera complex probably consisted of three partly overlapping collapse areas, termed the Big Bend Ridge, Snake River, and Red Mountains caldera segments.
+Its northern and eastern extent is uncertain because of burial by younger volcanic rocks, although it probably extended into the area of the third-cycle caldera, perhaps east of the Central Plateau.
+The Huckleberry Ridge Tuff in the Red Mountains is interpreted as thick intracaldera fill, and Big Bend Ridge at the southwestern edge of the volcanic plateau is inferred to be part of the first-cycle caldera wall.
+A fault along the Snake River and Glade Creek, bounding the northern end of the Teton Range and Huckleberry Ridge, is also interpreted as part of the first-cycle ring-fault system.
+It is not known whether any of the first-cycle caldera segments underwent resurgence.

-The second-cycle caldera is known as the Henry's Fork Caldera.
+The second-cycle collapse structure is the Henry's Fork Caldera.
 Thurmon Ridge at the northwestern edge of the volcanic plateau is inferred to be its northern caldera wall.
-The fault along Big Bend Ridge was reactivated, collapsing again during the second-cycle caldera formation.
-Although basalt flows bury its southern and eastern boundary, a positive gravity anomaly indicates a circular caldera about 19 km in diameter, with its southern boundary in the middle of the Island Park basin.
+The fault along Big Bend Ridge was reactivated during second-cycle collapse.
+Although basalt flows bury the southern and eastern boundary, a positive gravity anomaly indicates a nearly circular caldera about 19 km in diameter, with its southern boundary beneath the central Island Park basin.

-Robert L. Christiansen inferred that the Yellowstone Caldera is a compound caldera comprising two partially overlapping ring-fault zones, centered on the resurgent Mallard Lake dome and Sour Creek dome.
-The southwest boundary is unconstrained due to post-caldera rhyolite burial, but he proposed that the south flank of Purple Mountain and the Washburn Range, along with the west flank of the Absaroka Range, mark the caldera boundary on the north and east sides.
-Lake Butte, Flat Mountain Arm of Yellowstone Lake, north foothill of Red Mountains and Lewis Falls mark the southeast and south sides of Yellowstone caldera rim.
-However, the purported Sour Creek ring-fault zone and the location of the eastern caldera boundary have been challenged.
-More recent field mappings suggest the eastern ring-fault lies west of Sour Creek dome, closely following the Yellowstone River.

-The most western portion of Yellowstone Lake is the elliptical 6 × 8 km West Thumb Basin, which includes one of the lake's deepest areas.
-It is interpreted as a fourth caldera, formed by a third-cycle post-caldera explosive eruption.